-Nuno Coelho (1976) is a Communication Designer; an Assistant Professor of DEI-FCTUC – Department of Informatics Engineering of the Faculty of Sciences and Technology of the University of Coimbra, where he teaches on the Undergraduate and Master degree courses in Design and Multimedia; and an Integrated Researcher at the CEIS20 – Centre for 20th Century Interdisciplinary Studies of the University of Coimbra.
+Nuno Coelho (Univ Coimbra, CEIS20, DEI) is an Oporto based Portuguese communication designer; an Assistant Professor of Department of Informatics Engineering (DEI) of the Faculty of Sciences and Technology of the University of Coimbra, where he teaches on the undergraduate and master degree courses in Design and Multimedia; and an Integrated Researcher at the Centre for 20th Century Interdisciplinary Studies (CEIS20) of the University of Coimbra.

-He holds a PhD in Contemporary Art from the College of Arts of the University of Coimbra.
-He has a Masters in Design and Graphic Production from the Fine Arts School of the University of Barcelona, following completion of his degree course in Communication Design and Graphic Art at the Fine Arts School of the University of Oporto.
+He holds a Ph.D. in Contemporary Art from the College of Arts of the University of Coimbra.
+He has a master in Design and Graphic Production from the Fine Arts School of the University of Barcelona, following completion of his degree course in Communication Design and Graphic Art at the Fine Arts School of the University of Oporto.

-He has exhibited his work, gave talks, participated in conferences and/or conducted workshops in Australia, Austria, Brazil, Canada, Chile, Colombia, Ethiopia, France, Germany, Greece, Iran, Italy, Lithuania, Mexico, Palestine, Portugal, Serbia, Spain, and the United Kingdom.
+He has exhibited his work, given talks, participated in conferences and/or conducted workshops in Australia, Austria, Brazil, Canada, Chile, Colombia, Ethiopia, Finland, France, Germany, Greece, Iran, Italy, Lithuania, Mexico, Palestine, Portugal, Serbia, Spain, Sweden, and the United Kingdom.

 His work can be seen at www.nunocoelho.net